The Audio Video Annotations Analysis Toolkit

 AVAA Toolkit is made for the command line and can integrate seamlessly in any tool chain.

-Usage:[options] XML files or folders to process Options: --lang Language of the generated document, if translations are available Default: --watch Watch for xml changes and regenerate documents Default: false --combine Combine documents into one final html file Default: false --pdf Convert html into pdf (chrome required) Default: false --zip-all Zip all generated documents together Default: false --zip-each Zip each generated documents separately Default: false --deployer-user Deployer user name Default: --deployer-pass Deployer password Default: --deploy Upload zip to deployer Default: false --deployer-url Specify a custom deployer URL to upload zip to Default: --chrome-exe Chrome executable path if autodetect fails Default: --debug Debug mode Default: false --verbose Display more information when converting Default: true --path-temp Path for temporary files.
-Default to ./temp/ --path Path of application for includes.
-Default to working directory --test Run a XML document as a test suite Default: --gendoc Generate all documentation and exit Default: false --dev Reload scripts before building Default: true --cache-af Cache annotations file in memory for faster exec Default: true --server-allowed-origin A custom origin URL allowed to connect to the server Default: --server Websocket server for editor and interactive sessions Default: false --server-port Websocket server port Default: 42042 --mongo-host Address of the mongodb server Default: 127.0.0.1 --mongo-port Port of the mongodb server Default: 27017 --mongo-db Name of database to work with Default: avaa --download-remote-corpus Whether to automatically download a referenced remote corpus Default: false --conf Custom config file to load Default: avaa-config.xml
+Usage:[options] XML files or folders to process Options: --lang Language of the generated document, if translations are available Default: --watch Watch for xml changes and regenerate documents Default: false --combine Combine documents into one final html file Default: false --pdf Also convert HTML to PDF Default: false --zip-all Zip all generated documents together Default: false --zip-each Zip each generated documents separately Default: false --deployer-user Deployer user name Default: --deployer-pass Deployer password Default: --deploy Upload zip to deployer Default: false --deployer-url Specify a custom deployer URL to upload zip to Default: --debug Debug mode Default: false --verbose Display more information when converting Default: true --path Path of application for includes.
+Default to working directory --path-temp Path for temporary files.
+Default to ./temp/ --test Run a XML document as a test suite Default: --gendoc Generate all documentation and exit Default: false --dev Reload scripts before building Default: true --cache-af Cache annotations file in memory for faster exec Default: true --server-allowed-origin A custom origin URL allowed to connect to the server Default: --server Websocket server for editor and interactive sessions Default: false --server-port Websocket server port Default: 42042 --server-ssl Use SSL certificate (for Server Mode) Default: false --mongo-host Address of the mongodb server Default: 127.0.0.1 --mongo-port Port of the mongodb server Default: 27017 --mongo-db Name of database to work with Default: avaa --download-remote-corpus Whether to automatically download a referenced remote corpus Default: false --conf Custom config file to load Default: avaa-config.xml

 Error: A JNI error has occurred, please check your installation and try again Exception in thread "main" java.lang.UnsupportedClassVersionError: org/avaatoolkit/Main has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to X